 PATIENTS AND METHODS

-Prospective, non-comparative study that was conducted for 20 patients.
+Prospective, non-comparative study that was conducted for 20 eyes of 20 patients.
 Inclusion criteria were age above 18, any sex, center- involved diffuse DME, BCVA ranging from 0.8 to 0.1.
-All the eyes had persistent DME after at least three consecutive injections of anti-VEGF agents with CMT ≥ 300 um on initial OCT examination.
+All the eyes had persistent DME after at least three consecutive injections of anti-VEGF agents with CMT ≥ 300 um on initial Optical Coherence Tomography (OCT) examination.
 Last intravitreal injection was done at least three months before Ozurdex IDI injection.